 I think that will lead to more services that fall within, are aligned with, or make sense to their scope of practice.
 Think earwax removal, balance testing and even cognitive testing.
 I said in the last article that I felt hearing aids of the future to be much more than a hearing correction tool.
 Innovation and the widening of the use case of devices by existing manufacturers may also open other service opportunities to professionals.

 Hearing care professionals can become a part of a wider integrated care model moving forward.
 Things like fall detection and bio readings can help with that.
 So can cognitive testing, hearing care professionals are in an ideal position to undertake cognitive testing.
 Perhaps hearing care professionals in the future will be able to offer services that ensure older loved ones stay at home for longer in a safer way.

 Imagine a yearly appointment with a hearing professional that undertakes a battery of tests on hearing and cognition and reviews bio reading trends.
 It will give early warning and early referral opportunities.
 Modern medical thought is about preventative medicine, early observations of possible issues are key to prevention.

-As I said, the smart professionals will think of hearing care in a holistic manner and become professionals for, and centres of, augmented audio.
-They will have at their disposal everything from apps that help, through the better situational solutions all the way to what we recognise as modern hearing aids.
+As I said, the smart professionals will think of hearing care holistically and become professionals for, and centres of, augmented audio.
+They will have at their disposal everything from apps that help, through better situational solutions to what we recognise as modern hearing aids.

 They will provide virtual appointments and remote care as that technology firms up even more over the next few years.
 Consumers will demand it and retail audiology will have no choice other than to provide it.
 While the future looks rosy for consumers and increased access to cheaper solutions should be celebrated.
 Access to hearing care professionals will still be important.